johnathanvman/F6/index.md

 					Entrys.push(
-						choose([" I see SUB in her short blobby form and get a silly idea."," I see SUB sitting on the GROUND and get a crazy idea."])+ choose([" After walking over, I shove myself into her ear."," She looks up as I approach, and I shove myself in from below her jaw."," I walk up from behind, and shove myself into the back of her head!"])+ choose([" She squirms, and makes the strangest of noises as I thrust into her."," Goop splashes out of her mouth as I keep thrusting."," Her body sways with mine as I pound her head."])+ choose([" I can clearly see my cock inside where her brain should be."," I see a cock shaped pocket in her head every time I slide outward."," Every time I plunge into her, more little bubbles are forced inside as well."," My cock leaves a void in her head each time I pull back."])+ choose([
+						choose([" I see SUB in her short blobby form and get a silly idea."," I see SUB sitting on the GROUND and get a crazy idea."])+ choose([" After walking over, I shove myself into her ear."," She looks up as I approach, and I shove myself in from below her jaw."," I walk up from behind, and shove myself into the back of her head!"])+ choose([" She squirms, and makes the strangest of noises as I thrust into her."," Goop splashes out of her mouth as I keep thrusting."," Her body sways with mine as I pound her from behind."])+ choose([" I can clearly see my cock inside where her brain should be."," I see a cock shaped pocket in her head every time I slide outward."," Every time I plunge into her, more little bubbles are forced inside as well."," My cock leaves a void in her head each time I pull back."])+ choose([
 							" She rises to my height, and my cock leaves a deep groove along her translucent body.
 She pulls me into a "+DescWord(unit(s[2]),"slime",100)+" flavored kiss.
 I grab her oozing hips, and vigorously fuck divots into her.
 She drapes her body around me as we finish, and guides us to the ground.
 I lay suspended in her slime as she rests against my chest.", " When I'm close, I grab her head and vigorously fuck it.
 My seed blasts through her head, and out the other side as she melts into a puddle.", " She suddenly turns to look at me.
 Her lips reform around my length, and she starts bobbing along it.
 Soon I cum, and stringy white seed fills her translucent head.", " She suddenly shudders, and melts into a puddle.
-I lay down in her as she reforms her body under me.
+I lay down in her as she reforms under me.
 I start thrusting until we both finish, and my seed shoots deep into her translucent body to float around."
 						])
 						)
 			}